atultrp/atultrp/README.md

 <!-- ### I'm a passionate self-taught ![Web Developer](https://img.shields.io/badge/Web-%20Developer-FF6C37?style=for-the-badge&logo=supabase&logoColor=white) 🚀 and ![Freelancer](https://img.shields.io/badge/Freelancer-EE3057?style=for-the-badge&logo=Freelancer&logoColor=white) from New Delhi, India 🇮🇳️.

-- My passion for software lies with dreaming up ideas 🤓️ and making them come true with elegant interfaces 👨‍💻️.
+- My passion for software lies in dreaming up ideas 🤓️ and making them come true with elegant interfaces 👨‍💻️.
 I take great care in the experience, architecture, and code quality of the things I build.

 - I am also an open-source enthusiast 👐️ and maintainer.
 I learned a lot from the open-source community and I love ❤️ how collaboration and knowledge sharing happened through open-source 📃️. -->